-It may be possible for students enrolled in diploma length courses to undertake a short-term study abroad program for credit after completing their first 50 points, these students should first discuss this with the appropriate program coordinator (http://mobility.unimelb.edu.au/outbound/exchange/advisors/index.html).
+It may be possible for students enrolled in diploma-length courses to undertake a short-term study abroad program for credit after completing their first 50 points.
+These students should first discuss this with the appropriate program coordinator (http://www.mobility.unimelb.edu.au/outbound/exchange/advisors/vas.html).

-- Eligibility requirements such as minimum points completed, required weighted academic average and First Steps Session attendance are set by Melbourne Global Mobility.
+- Eligibility requirements, such as minimum points completed, required weighted average mark, and First Steps Session attendance are set by Melbourne Global Mobility.